Raviikumar001/understanding-Redux/README.md

 Reducer takes the state and reduces it to simple actions.

 It is a good practise to break down your actions into action creators.

+Action creators create different actions .
+They are obeject representation of different  events that can occur in your app.

+Once actions  are setup you need to setup reducers.
+Based of that actions we will update the state, or create a new state.